hamedbaziyad/TOPSIS/README.md

 Now, alternatives are ranked in decreasing order based on closeness to the ideal solution.
 Both of (5) and (6) are calculated in Distance_Between_Ideal_and_Alternatives.py.
 ## 7)	TOPSIS
 In this section, all of the previous .py files are employed and utilized in an integrated way.

+## References
+1. Hwang, C.L.; Yoon, K. (1981).
+Multiple Attribute Decision Making: Methods and Applications.
+New York: Springer-Verlag.: https://www.springer.com/gp/book/9783540105589
+2. Assari, A., Mahesh, T., & Assari, E. (2012b).
+Role of public participation in sustainability of historical city: usage of TOPSIS method.
+Indian Journal of Science and Technology, 5(3), 2289-2294.
+3. Jahanshahloo, G.R., Lotfi, F.H. and Izadikhah, M., 2006.
+An algorithmic method to extend TOPSIS for decision-making problems with interval data.
+Applied mathematics and computation, 175(2), pp.1375-1384.
+4. Vafaei, N., Ribeiro, R.A. and Camarinha-Matos, L.M., 2018.
+Data normalization techniques in decision making: case study with TOPSIS method.
+International journal of information and decision sciences, 10(1), pp.19-38.